narekpetrosyan/eth-block-by-date/README.md

 let requests = blockByDate.requests;

-/* Returns a count of made requests */
+/* Returns count of made requests */
 ```

 Note: if the given date is before the first block date in the blockchain, the script will return 1 as block number.
 If the given date is in the future, the script will return the last block number in the blockchain.